Publication Date: March 15, 2018

 While listening to Wedding Bells for Brett, I was really struck by the idea of bringing characters who are generally reprehensible and treat people horribly doing awful things into the realm of humanity (to misquote the movie “Capote”).
-The bullied school shooter, the abused child who kills their parents and then Brett whose outlook on women and life seems to have been shaped by emotional abandonment.
+The bullied school shooter, the abused child who kills its parents and then Brett whose outlook on women and life seems to have been shaped by emotional abandonment.
 There are reasons and whether one considers them valid there are always people who pat the hand and say “You can’t really blame them.”
 You can.
-In fiction we have the ability to suspend disbelief and right wrongs.
+In fiction, we have the ability to suspend disbelief and right wrongs.
 Not that I’m suggesting Brett is that deep.
 These days he’d be considered a pariah but for his time, he was what men were.
 Brett is not a character who would be embraced in all walks of life.
-He’s a misogynist who considers sex with him part of the job description for his employees (no fatties need apply) and conflict an art form.
-He moves from woman to woman slapping asses and not bothering to take names but it’s just not necessary.
-In Wedding Bells for Brett we get an added dimension to the character in an offhand way.
+He’s a misogynist who considers sex to be part of his job description for his employees (no fatties need to apply) and conflict an art form.
+He moves from woman to woman slapping asses and not bothering to take names, but it’s just not necessary.
+In Wedding Bells for Brett, we get an added dimension to the character in an offhand way.
 We know that he’s not the most reliable of narrators.
-He’s a legend in his own mind if not his community but how he came to be that way has been hinted at lightly.
+He’s a legend in his own mind if not his community, but how he came to be that way has been hinted at lightly.
 In Wedding Bells for Brett, Brett furthers the topic mentioning overhearing his mother talk about dropping him off in the country like a stray dog.
 We realize that Brett is rejecting connection before it rejects him.

 Wedding Bells for Brett is a wonderfully amusing story that is masterfully narrated.
-Pick the series up today and make sure you do so on audio book.
-Seriously, you’re missing out if Brett’ story is not in his own voice.
+Pick the series up today and make sure you do so on audiobook.
+Seriously, you’re missing out if Brett’s story is not in his own voice.

 |Title||Wedding Bells for Brett|